-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period generally costing more.
-A lender can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+A lending institution can agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

 Do you have a question regarding a mortgage program?